To use this plugin, you must first download VHDL-Tool. See the requirements section.

 Install this plugin.

-Download the vhdl-tool binary from here, make sure it has execute permissions, and put it somewhere in your $PATH.
+Download vhdl-tool from here.
+If you are using the Linux version, make sure it has execute permissions, and put it somewhere in your $PATH.

 Create a vhdltool-config.yaml configuration file for your project by following the instructions here.

 Install one of the other VHDL plugins available in the marketplace for syntax highlighting.
 Search for VHDL in the extensions sidebar.
 This step is compulsory as these plugins define the VHDL language and if VSCode does not know about VHDL it cannot launch the language server.